twitter YouTube LinkedIn

 Can finding your creative voice unlock your civic activist voice?
 What might be the potential barriers or social inequalities preventing this from happening?

 As a social justice movement, Fun Palaces centres communities as cultural producers.
-Together with sociologist Katy Pilcher, they will investigate whether communities who make creative and cultural experiences for themselves also create ways to have their needs heard.
+Together with sociologist Katy Pilcher, they are investigating whether communities who make creative and cultural experiences for themselves also create ways to have their needs heard.

-The project will highlight how communities come together across social divides to share knowledge and create cultural value while also exploring the radical potential that cultural participation might unlock wider civic activism.
+The project is highlighting how communities come together across social divides to share knowledge and create cultural value while also exploring the radical potential that cultural participation might unlock wider civic activism.

 Keep in touch,